-- (6) Container Steam Cleaning.
-Grantee shall steam clean Containers upon request of Subscribers at the rates shown in Exhibit "E." - (7) Roll-off Containers.
-Grantee shall provide Roll-Off Containers upon request of Subscribers at the rates shown in Exhibit "E." - (d) Construction and Demolition Debris Temporary Bin/Roll-Off Services.
+- (H) Quarterly, Grantee shall provide a report of all outreach, education, and monitoring efforts to both subscribers and non-subscribers of Grantee services, including, but not limited to, entity name and address, as described in Exhibit "L." - (d) Construction and Demolition Debris Temporary Bin/Roll-Off Services.
 Grantee shall provide C&D removal, including temporary Bin/Roll-Off services using rates reflected in Exhibit "E," unless debris is generated by a declared emergency disaster such as floods, fires, earthquake, or other such occurrence as deemed meeting the criteria of "disaster debris."
 The County may provide for rates and services solely for the timely and efficient removal of "disaster debris" with the Grantee or other qualified public or private entity in accordance with (g), below. - (e) Special Collection Programs.
-The following minimum special Collection programs shall apply to this Franchise Agreement: - (1) Bulky Waste Collection - (A) Single-Family and Multi-Family Residential all-inclusive Cart Collection Service Subscribers.
+The following minimum special Collection programs shall apply to this Franchise Agreement:

+(1) Bulky Waste Collection

+(A) Single-Family and Multi-Family Residential all-inclusive Cart Collection Service Subscribers.
 Grantee shall provide Bulky Waste pickup service to all Residential Subscribers.
 Each Residential Subscriber with Cart service, shall be entitled to two (2) Bulky Waste pickups per calendar year at no additional charge.